fcnorman/wolf/README.md

 #Wolf
+Make money while you sleep trading foreign exchange.

+Wolf is a platform for:

+  1. aggregating FX data from ticks from historical and live feeds,
+  2. deriving standard and custom indicators,
+  3. analyzing via R and custom machine learning code,
-Trade foreign exchange with ease.
+  4. trading foreign exchange instruments with ease.

+This is an open-source project and collaborators are welcome.

 ### Introduction
 Wolf Trading Platform is an interactive platform that supports real-time financial data visualization, as well as historical data lookup.
 It executes simple trading rules in real time and is simple to integrate with the brokerage services.
 It is currently not deployed publicly.
-[Here](https://www.youtube.com/watch?v=0Q5XMwENRuY#t=23) and [here](https://www.youtube.com/watch?v=y7Gr5F1FHco&list=UU5KnJYd4JU21Qu8E8GgEexg) are screen casts from Wolf's operation.

 Below is an overview of the architecture of Wolf: